janjurca/meteonet/Readme.md

 ### Training
 Since I based the Meteonet on the PVDM project, the training process is mostly the same except minor facts.
 I am using only the Vit autoencoder part of the PVDM and even it is edited in order to support sequence to sequence prediction, which means that the input and output of the network are not the same.
 The input is a sequence of radar images and the output is a predicted radar images.

-When training meteonet I've used pretrained weights from the PVDM project and only ommited the input and output layer of the network, because of different dimensionality.
+When training meteonet I've used pretrained weights from the PVDM project and only omitted the input and output layer of the network, because of different dimensionality.
 The input and output layer are then trained from scratch.
 Hence the --partial-load argument in the training script.

 The training duration is thanks to using pretrained weights significantly shorter than training and in the end the whole network is trained in scope of 2 days on a single GPU (Nvidia A100 40GB).